Mathcounts: Other programs

-National Math Club program
+Alumni scholarships

-The National Math Club program allows schools to register a math club for free.
-Upon registering, club leaders earn free online access to dozens of games, explorations, and problem sets.
-Clubs that meet at least 5 times during the year achieve silver level status, and clubs that create a creative and collaborative project can achieve gold level status.
-Clubs that achieve silver and gold level status can earn prizes and recognition.
-Each year, clubs that achieve gold level status are put into a Grand Prize drawing.
-The club leader and 4 students from the Grand Prize winning club receive an all-expense paid trip to attend the national competition as honored guests.
+Each year, Mathcounts awards two types of scholarships to multiple alumni who participated in at least one of the Mathcounts programs during middle school.
+The Mathcounts Alumni Scholarship is awarded to alumni whose experience in Mathcounts was extremely influential, and the Community Coaching Scholarship is awarded to alumni who start Mathcounts programs at underserved schools.

-Alumni Scholarships
+Math Video Challenge

-Each year, Mathcounts awards two types of scholarships to alumni who participated in at least one of the Mathcounts programs during middle school: the Mathcounts Alumni Scholarship to alumni whose experience in Mathcounts was extremely influential and the Community Coaching Scholarship to alumni who start Mathcounts competition series programs at underrepresented schools.
-Multiple people can win the same scholarship in the same year.
+In 2011, Mathcounts started the Reel Math Challenge (later renamed to the Math Video Challenge).
+The Math Video Challenge program allowed students in teams of 4 to create a video that explained the solution to a problem from the Mathcounts School Handbook in a real-world scenario.
+The program was discontinued in 2023, but a similar video project opportunity is offered through the National Math Club.

 Competition winners

 Below is a table documenting each year's winning individual, winning state team and coach, and the location of the national competition.